crowbartools/Firebot/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a bug report to help us improve
-title: "[BUG] "
+title: "[Bug] "
 labels: bug
 assignees: ebiggz, LastMageTV

 ---

-## Bug Report

 **Describe the bug**
-A clear and concise description of what the bug is.
+Enter aclear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior: